Response handler configuration

 Default Expression

 The Response Handler field doesn't display the default expression.
-When you configure the expression, you can copy and paste this expression in the empty field:
+To configure it, copy and paste the following expression in the empty field and edit it as required.

 match response